IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-frontend-plugin.md

 There are two callbacks for when an event is triggered to show a `TaskPanel` on the screen.

-- `createMainTaskPanel` - overridde to display a single `TaskPanel` when the UI is shown.
+- `createMainTaskPanel` - override it to display a single `TaskPanel` when the UI is shown.
-- `openTaskPanels` - overridde when more control is needed over which panels should be shown.
+- `openTaskPanels` - override it when more control is needed over which panels should be shown.

-The first one (``createMainTaskPanel``) should be overridden if a frontend only wants to display a single `TaskPanel` at a time when the UI is shown.
-The second one (`openTaskPanels`) should be overridden if more flexibility is needed in deciding what panels should be opened.
-__Note:__ that only one method should be overridden at a time, as only one of them will be called.
-The order is not guaranteed for future platform versions.
+**Note:** A frontend class must override only one of the two methods.

 ### Creating the FrontendBuilder class

-Add a `AccountFrontendBuilder` class, derived from `FrontendBuilder` class.
-Override the `build()` method in the class and return an instance of the `AccountFrontend` class.
+Add an `AccountFrontendBuilder` class, derived from `FrontendBuilder` class.
+Override the `build()` method in the class and return a new instance of the `AccountFrontend` class.

 ```kotlin
 ...